How do I ...?

 The third way is to email the Fleet Director at rowing@clublocarno.com.
 However, they will likely ask that you fill in the form yourself, as this is an opportunity to teach our members to use our online resources.

 Please note: do not enter a problem description in the Comment box when signing in, as your comment will not be sent to the Director, nor anyone else, for that matter.
-The Comment is merely that, a comment, whereas Maintenance Reports not only serve as notifications, they persist as Fleet database entries, that are later used for diagnostics, updates, and other reporting.
+The Comment is merely that, a comment, whereas Maintenance Reports not only serve as notifications, they persist as Fleet database entries, and are later used for diagnostics, updates, and other reporting.

 Site Map l Newsletter l Contact Us l ©2017 Club Locarno